Landscaping contractors in

 Licensing Requirements

 Maryland requires Home Improvement Contractor License for projects over $500.
-Must pass written exam, provide financial statements, and maintain $50,000 surety bond.
-Tree care requires Maryland Licensed Tree Expert certification with ISA or similar credentials.
-Pesticide application requires Maryland Department of Agriculture pesticide applicator license.
+Must pass written exam, provide financial statement, maintain surety bond.
+Tree care requires Certified Tree Expert license through Maryland Department of Natural Resources.
+Pesticide application requires Commercial Pesticide Applicator License.
+Licenses renew every 2 years.

 Permit Requirements

-Baltimore City requires permits for tree removal on public property, major grading projects, and irrigation connections to water supply.
-Stormwater management permits required for projects disturbing over 5,000 square feet.
+Baltimore City requires permits for hardscaping, retaining walls over 4 feet, electrical work for lighting, and tree removal on public property.
+Stormwater management permits required for projects disturbing over 5000 square feet.

 Inspection Schedule